steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 ### Backfilling

 When developing code or testing configurations it is usually the case that you don’t need a lot of time.
-When that is true and the queues are busy backfilling can be really useful.
+When that is true and the queues are busy, backfilling is a scheduling feature that proves really useful.

 If there are idle nodes then that means they are available to run jobs, or that they are being kept so that a job can run in the future.
-The time between when a job needs those nodes and now is the backfill window and jobs that need less than that time will be scheduled to run.
-To take best advantage of backfilling, specify a shorter time period for jobs.
+The time between when a job needs those nodes and now is the backfill window and jobs that need less than that time may be scheduled to run on those resources.
+To take best advantage of backfilling, specify a shorter time period for jobs so they can fill these windows.

-You can check if a particular Slurm scheduler is configured to use a backfill technique by doing the following:
+You can check if a particular Slurm scheduler is configured to use the backfill technique (which is the default) by doing the following:

 ~~~
 scontrol show config | grep SchedulerType